datanav/docs/pricing.rst

 Developer environment
 ---------------------
-A developer environment has a fixed price and serves a single developer, or a CI test environments.
+A developer environment has a fixed price and serves a single developer, or a CI test environment.
-These does not have support for backup, VPN, or SLA and can not host test, staging or production environments.
+These do not have support for backup, VPN, or SLA and can not host test, staging or production environments.
 The development environment is cloud-only and restricted.
 We strongly encourage following `test-driven development practices <https://en.wikipedia.org/wiki/Test-driven_development>`_ by using the :doc:`Sesam Client <sesam-client>`.